Calvert County, Maryland: Early history

 The first written mention of European settlers on the northern shore of the Patuxent River is found in the records of the Maryland Assembly in 1642.
 A Henry Bishop "stood up in the Assembly and exhibited himself as a Burgess of St. Leonard's and pleaded that it be acknowledged as a Hundred" near St. Leonard's Creek.
 This shows that European settlement along the river and its tributaries had been taking place for several years already.

-By 1646, the colonists had spread all along the Patuxent River and up the Bay side of Calvert County.
-Most of the transportation of goods and people took place on the water as the land was occupied by dense forests.
-Large creeks were navigated by sailing boats and plantations used their wharves to ship good.
-Ferry services were setup across the river and the bay with rates fixed by law.
+By 1646, the colonists had spread all along the Patuxent River and along the bay side of Calvert County.
+Most of the transportation of goods and people took place on the water, as the land was occupied by dense forests.
+Large creeks were navigated by sailing boats, and plantations used their wharves to ship goods.
+Ferry services were set up to cross the river and the bay, with rates fixed by law.